amaria33/osTicket-Ticket-Lifecycle-Examples/README.md

     title="Click for the larger version." /></a>
 </p>
 <p>
-When you open up the first ticket to work you can then assign it to some to work, I assigned to myself in this lab, "Jane Doe".
+When you open up the first ticket to work you can then assign it to some to work, I assigned it to myself in this lab as "Jane Doe".
 </p>
 <br />